 - Books: $30 or less per item

-Non–cell phone PDAs and handheld electronic schedulers are also tax-exempt, provided you have a time machine to take you back to the days when RadioShack sold those.
+Non–cell phone PDAs and handheld electronic schedulers are also tax exempt, provided you can find them anywhere.

 For the full listing of exempt items, check out this PDF from the Alabama Department of Revenue.

 What Items Aren't Eligible for Alabama Tax Free Status?